Mortuary Science

 Accreditation

-The Associate of Applied Science in Mortuary Science at San Antonio College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+The Mortuary Science Associate of Applied Science (A.A.S.) degree program at San Antonio College is accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
 Web: www.abfse.org

 Initial Accreditation 1963 / Last comprehensive review 2017 / Next comprehensive review 2024.